 The coronavirus has disrupted life as we know it and caused much concern and confusion.
 News reports are constantly updating us on the spread of the virus and the Center for Disease Control (CDC) has closely monitored the situation since the coronavirus began spreading between people in America.
 The first confirmed person-to-person spread of this virus was on January 30, 2020.
 Previously all confirmed U.S. cases had been associated with travel to China.

-As of today, over 104,84,217 people have been infected worldwide and this number changes daily.
-While there have been at least 2,275,413 deaths, the vast majority of cases have not been classified as severe.
+Many people have been infected worldwide and this number changes daily.
 The elderly are particularly vulnerable, as they often have weak immune systems.
 In addition to taking commonsense precautions such as hand washing, maintaining a strong immune system is very important, more now than ever.

 Building Your Immune System